honeybadger-io/honeybadger-js/README.md

     // Honeybadger.context == { some_other_data: 'foo' }

-You can also add context to a specific exception by passing an associative array to the `notify` method.
+You can also add context to a specific exception by passing an associative array to the `notify` function.
 Global context will be merged locally:

     Honeybadger.setContext({